C2DH/ranketwo-submissions/lessons/drafts/data.md

 ### 4.f Example database Sources

+The example below follows a rather source-centered (or document-centered) design, in which each person, place, and organisation is connected to the source that mentioned them (via  `source_id`).
+This approach is used when extracting information from a single document.
+An entity-centered apporach takes the opposite direction: The person named `Palmerston` exists as only one single entry in the table and is linked to all the sources that mention him.
+This is what happened in table in 4.c when we decided to include more than just a single article.
+In most research projects, you will have to use both approaches.
+It is an imporant decision in the design of the data model whether the document-centered or the source-centered approach is appropriate.

+Note that historians are often faced with uncertainty, be it that we are unsure over facts, or consider our sources not completey reliable in terms of the facts they state as true.
+We have already encountered two ways to handle this: we can use a set of Boolean flags, as in the example of creating subsets of the entity `Place`in the form of `is_region` / `is_country` / `is_city`, or a precision label, as we did we captured a date (e.g. 1857) and added a precision label drawn from a fixed vocabulary ( for example `exact`, `circa`, `before`, `after`, `unknown`).
+We can employ the same idea of adding a lable on certainty/uncertainty to any value.
+In the case of a person's name, for example, we could simply add an additional `name_certainty` column, using lables like `confirmed`, `probable`, or `disputed` to record whether a pseudonym or alias in a source can be confidently attributed to one particular person.

 If we create tables for all the different types of information or entities, we could have four tables (five, if the source itself also gets one, here table 1): persons (table 2), roles (table 3), places (table 4), organisations (table 5).
 We would want to have another one for historic events, that contains all of the entries above.
 Now the magic happens in the junction tables which we need to store the relations (or connectors).
 Here, persons and organisations are related (as in our table 3) or persons and events (our table 7).